ibuildingsnl/workshop-bootstrap-jquery/README.md

 $link-color: $brand-primary !default;
 ```

-This means that if we override `$brand-primary`, we not only fix links, but also buttons, pagination and many other elements, so let's to that:
+This means that if we override `$brand-primary`, we not only fix links, but also buttons, pagination and many other elements, so let's do that:

 ```scss
 $brand-primary: hsl(0, 100%, 30%);